aichaos/rivescript.com/www/contributing.md

-This page contains guidelines for contributing to RiveScript, either for the core RiveScript language or for one of the primary implementations of RiveScript (the first-party Perl, Python, Java and JavaScript libraries).
+This page contains guidelines for contributing to RiveScript, either for the core RiveScript language or for one of the primary implementations of RiveScript (the first-party Perl, Python, Java, JavaScript and Go libraries).

 # Core Language